fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionRestart.md

 This command restarts all replicas of the service named fabric:/ContosoApp/ContosoService in the partition that has the partition key 2000.
 Specify a unique GUID for the *OperationId* parameter.
+You can use this ID to check the progress of the restart operation.

 ## PARAMETERS